Saving new entries

 npx prisma init --datasource-provider sqlite

-run that, and we're going to see that this created a schema file for us at prisma/schema.prisma
+This scaffolds a schema file for us at prisma/schema.prisma

 Modeling our data